Panther Connect Retreats

-- Practice personal and group leadership through outdoor activities and adventure courses
+- Practice personal and group leadership through outdoor activities and low/high ropes adventure courses

 - Connect with current Pitt students who share your passion for leadership and facilitate Pitt’s Emerging Leaders program

-- Hear about leadership opportunities and meet staff from the Office of Cross Cultural and Leadership Development
+- Learn about campus leadership opportunities that suit your interests from the staff in the Office of Cross Cultural and Leadership Development

 - Connect with other students who share your passion for sports, recreation, and being active while completing an adventure course

 - Explore the city by land and river as we bike and kayak along the Allegheny River

 - Attend a Pittsburgh Pirates baseball game and discover the North Shore, the neighborhood that hosts PNC Park and Heinz Field